 Hearing aid technology has improved drastically over the past couple of decades.
 Early devices relied on vacuum tubes and bulky batteries, but today’s instruments take advantage of digital signal processing, microchips and computerization.
 Keeping track of the latest technological features can be challenging, but we’ll cover a few of the more popular options here.

+With all these advances in hearing aid technology, devices are better at providing clear sound than ever before.
 While the choices may seem overwhelming, working closely with your audiologist at Tinnitus & Hearing Experts can help you figure out which technology and features are perfect for your needs.

 Call Tinnitus & Hearing Experts at 915-974-2250 for more information or to schedule an appointment.